September 21, 2023

 We actually picked the perfect day to hike around Frontier Town.
 It was a cool, Spring day and easy to walk around prior to any overgrown grass and pesky bugs.
 The only precautions to take would be to carefully consider the delicate condition of some of the buildings.
 Floors were rotten and many structures were caving in.
 A missed step or lack of attention could have resulted in a serious injury.
 Definitely no longer a “kid friendly” place to wander around in anymore.
 Those days are long gone indeed!

-The rodeo has been over for years, time to go home…
+The Frontier Town rodeo has been over for years.
+Time to go home…

 Strolling around former boardwalks, arcades, snack bars and ice cream stands trying to imagine what they may have all looked like “back in the day”, was quite a challenge.
 A walk around the former rodeo area with it’s overgrown grass and decrepit grandstand were a bit depressing.
 All of the energy and happiness that had thrived here, now lay dormant and cold.
 Dead as a black hat villain on Boot Hill.